-Minnesota Masters in Statistics Degrees and Graduate Programs
+Minnesota Master's in Statistics (MA & MS) Graduate Programs & Degrees

 Masters in Statistics programs prepare students to conduct research, teach and practice their knowledge of the theory, methodology and application of statistical principles as researchers and statistical consultants.
 A master's degree in statistics or mathematics usually is the minimum educational requirement for most statistician jobs.
 Research and academic positions usually require a Ph.D. in statistics.
 Beginning positions in industrial research often require a master's degree combined with several years of experience.